corda/corda/docs/source/threat-model/corda-threat-model.md

 To be successful, an attacker would require privileged access to some part of the network infrastructure (either public or internal private networks).
-They might also have access to a Node's file-system, database or even direct memory access.
+They might also have access to a node's file-system, database or even direct memory access.

 <table>